 Lose weight if necessary

-Excess weight can put extra strain on your stomach and back muscles, leading to them being weak.
-This makes it tricky for them to support your back and also throws off your posture.
+Excess weight can put extra strain on your stomach and back muscles, weakening them.
+This makes it tricky for these muscles to support your back and also throws off your posture.
 A few joints and muscles will have to do all the work, thus stressing them out.
-Therefore having a healthy weight is crucial to reducing pressure on the spinal discs.
+Therefore, having a healthy weight is crucial to reducing pressure on the spinal discs.

-Even when managing your weight is not a problem, exercise is vital for keeping your back limb strong.
-Your physical therapist can aid strengthen and stretch the appropriate muscles to assist you in healing your back.
-A decent exercise session can include aerobic exercises, and exercises which are meant for specific muscle groups like abdominal muscles as well as the lower back.
+Even when managing your weight is not a problem, exercise is vital for keeping your back strong.
+A physical therapist can help strengthen and stretch the appropriate muscles to assist in healing your back.
+A decent exercise session can include aerobic exercises, and exercises that are meant for specific muscle groups, like abdominal muscles and lower back muscles.

 Consume fish oil

 Fish oil has omega-3 fatty acids which contain anti-inflammatory effects.
 They are known to relieve neck and back pain.
-Fatty fish like mackerel, salmon, tuna, and sardine have omega three fatty acids naturally.
+Fatty fish like mackerel, salmon, tuna, and sardines have omega-3 fatty acids naturally.